 Tags: adaptive reuse, Eagle Hotel and Tavern, Four Corners, From Eyesore to Opportunity, Hamlet Scrantom, Main Street, Main Street Four Corners, Powers Banking House, Powers Building, Rochester, Rochester NY, State Street, Value Properties

-This entry was posted on Tuesday, April 3rd, 2012 at 8:24 am and is filed under Rochester History, Rochester Images, Urban Development.
+This entry was posted on Tuesday, April 3rd, 2012 at 8:24 am and is filed under Architecture, Rochester History, Rochester Images, Urban Development.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.